Borysivka, Odesa Oblast: Language

-The high school of Borysivka changed the name of the language used for teaching from "Moldovan" to Romanian and adopted the Romanian schools' curriculum in Ukraine on May 25, 2023, through a decision of the teaching staff.
+The high school of Borysivka changed the name of the language used for teaching from "Moldovan" to Romanian and adopted the Romanian schools' curriculum in Ukraine on 25 May 2023, through a decision of the teaching staff.
+The high school was the first educational institution in Odesa Oblast to drop the term "Moldovan".
+As of 2026, the high school in Borysivka was the only educational institution in the oblast with education entirely in Romanian, with the other 11 institutions existing in Budjak at the time featuring Romanian-language education also including Ukrainian in a mixed system.